Quiet Biology

 02Extension: From Activation to Oscillation

 Sabatini’s model identifies chronic mTOR activation as the pathological state, and this identification is correct.
 But a further refinement is possible, one that changes the therapeutic implications.
+The oscillation model proposed here should be understood as an extension of the Sabatini framework rather than a replacement for it.

 In healthy physiology, mTOR activity is not simply present or absent.
 It is rhythmic.
 It rises during periods of nutrient availability and growth demand.
 It falls during periods of fasting, energy stress, or cellular repair.
 This oscillation is not incidental, it is what allows the cell to run growth and maintenance as separate, temporally distinct processes rather than as competing activities that must be permanently compromised.[2]